We use microorganisms as a biofactory to scale

 The processes we use are very well-known in big scale productions of other compounds such as insulin in the pharmaceutical industry.
 We thus know that our technology can be brought up to high scale with low costs and accurate production.

 At the end of this process, we separate bacteria from the pigments by filtering them (the size of a bacterium is 1000 times bigger than the targeted molecules so that's very easy.

-After filtration, we formulate the dyes for various applications and deliver it to our clients
+We than formulate the dyes for various applications and deliver it to our clients

 Among all the applications,

 we focus on textile as this industry requires the largest volumes of color.